rasbt/machine-learning-book/ERRATA/README.md

 ### Chapter 17

+**Page 617**

+In the sentence "The last convolutional layer uses kernels of size 7×7" it should have been "4×4".

 **Page 626**

 One of the KL divergence formulas, i.e., $K L(P \| Q)=-\sum_i P\left(x_i\right) \frac{P\left(x_i\right)}{Q\left(x_i\right)}$,  is missing the log.
 It should be